gradle/native-samples/README.md

 > cd swift/static-library
 > ./gradlew assemble

+BUILD SUCCESSFUL in 1s

-> ./build/exe/main/debug/app
+> ./app/build/install/main/debug/App
 Hello, World!
 ```

 ## Application with operating system specific library dependencies (operating-system-specific-dependencies)

 This build demonstrates an application that has dependencies on different libraries for each operating system.
+Currently there are no conveniences for use libraries that are installed on the build machine.

 ### Swift